What is your maximum guest capacity?

 - Cake cutting and distributing to guests

 Do you have an “off-season” discount?

 No. We are actually closed for weddings during our “off-season” from June through the second weekend in October.
 We do have smaller, less expensive packages for Monday through Thursday, and our Friday package is discounted from the regular Saturday/Sunday package pricing.

 What if it’s really hot or really cold?

 We do not host weddings during the hottest part of the year (our wedding season begins the third weekend in October and goes through the end of May), and we do have fans in the pavilion.
-In the event of a chilly Florida evening we will provide heaters for your event.
+In the event of a chilly Florida evening we can provide heaters for your event for an additional fee.